leighsmith/midisport-macos/README.md

 and updated my original code donated to M-Audio to now compile as 64 bit versions on these latest MacOS versions, so MIDISPORT owners can continue to support and operate their hardware.

+Necessary Disclaimer: This project has no support from M-Audio, and M-Audio is in no way responsible for this code.
+In addition, any authors listed in this code are not responsible for the fitness and suitability of purpose, freedom from defects, or behaviour of this software.
+It is essential to understand that any software interacting with a piece of hardware can potentially damage it.
+You therefore use this software at your own risk, and are solely responsible for deciding it's fitness to your purpose.

 The project consists of three parts: